edmyrbatiancila/facebook-wall/README.md

 ## What should I do?

-- Create a UI for the Facebook wall using ReactJS + NextJS with TailwindCSS and ShadCN UI.
+- Create a UI for the Facebook wall using ReactJS + NextJS with TailwindCSS and ShadCN UI. - Done.

+- Integrating backend functionality, connecting the new posts to the table "posts" - In Progress.